zimmicz/knowledge-base/Economics/Green Deal.md

+Green Deal was announced by European Commission in December 2019.

 Green Deal will transform the EU into a modern economy, ensuring:
 - no net emissions of greenhouse gases by 2050
 - economic growth decoupled from resource use